mahnoorsheikh16/Node-Classification-with-Graph-Neural-Networks/README.md

 In modern data mining tasks, graphs are a powerful representation of relationships.
 For example, in a social network (e.g., Facebook, LinkedIn), the interaction of users can form a graph, where each node represents one user and edges represent social interactions, such as friendships, follows, or interactions on social media platforms.
 Node classification is a key task that predicts labels or categories for nodes within a graph.
 Thus, this project will focus on the task of node classification in a single graph.

 ## Dataset:
 There are 2480 nodes in total and each node belongs to one of 7 classes.
 Each node in the graph is associated with a feature vector and a label (class).
 The connection between nodes is stored in an adjacent matrix.
+The dataset contains 10100 edges, 1390 features, and 496/1984 train/test nodes.

 The provided files include:
 1. An adjacency matrix stored in `adj.npz`: Each entry in this matrix indicates whether two nodes are connected or not.
 E.g., adj[i, j] = 0 if node i and node j are disconnected, adj[i, j] > 0 otherwise.